TomK32/APRI50/README.md

 ## Controls

-Use WASD or arrows to move around.
-You have an inventory of automatic blueprints to extend your base.
-In small domes you will be able to experiement with the terraforming process in order to find the most efficient use of the planetary resources.
+You have an inventory of evolution kits which you can select with the number keys 1..0 or by clicking them in the inventory bar.

+To make a screenshot press F2.
+To toggle the game's debug mode press F3.

 ## References (other games you should play!)